-Slice two tomatoes, one small onion, the tops of green onions, about one tablespoonful, one tablespoonful of finely-chopped parsley, a pinch of celery seeds, one tablespoonful of finely-ground Brazil nuts, one tablespoonful of olive oil.
+Slice two tomatoes, one small onion, the tops of green onions, one tablespoonful of finely-chopped parsley, a pinch of celery seeds, one tablespoonful of finely-ground Brazil nuts, one tablespoonful of olive oil.
 Serve upon lettuce leaves with Cream Mayonnaise.